paladp/cs203-S2019-assessment/assessment.md

   * E = Refactored code is clean, efficient, and maintainable code that is well documented
 * Debugging Python programs using logging and other methods
   * N = No bugfixing or bugfinding done
-  * I = Identified bugs in code but no fix
+  * I = Identified bugs in code but no fixcommunicates difficulties
   * A = Fixed some identified bugs using logging/other methods
   * G = Fixed most identified bugs using logging/other methods
   * E = Fixed all bugs using logging/other methods and well documented